 The Bard's Tale Construction Set requires 640K of free memory.
 It requires about 1.2 MB of hard disk space.
 When you create a dungeon with the Set, you will need blank disks to hold the data or hard disk space available.
-The amount will vary greatly upon the size of your dungeon that you create.
+The amount will vary greatly depending on the size of the dungeon that you create.